Learning Theories: Understanding the 4 Major Ones for the Classroom

 What are the four major learning theories, what is the role they play in education today, and how does it all connect with Leader in Me?
 Let’s dig in!

 What is it?
-Behaviorist Theory utilizes key ideas from the work of B.F.
+Behaviorist Learning Theory (or Behaviorism) utilizes key ideas from the work of B.F.
 Skinner, who theorized that learning occurs through a series of rewards or punishments.
 While Skinner believed that all learning could occur this way, Behaviorist Theory is most commonly utilized in classrooms today as a tool for behavior management.
 However, educators still utilize rote practice and repetition: two practices that are linked to Behaviorist Theory.
 According to Skinner, rewards increase the likelihood that behaviors will be repeated, while punishments decrease the likelihood of repetition.
 He also theorized that rewards and punishments could be either positive or negative in nature.
 This can confuse a lot of people!
 What he meant was that when we give or add something to the environment, the interaction is positive; when we take something away, the interaction is negative.
 So, for example, removing an undesirable activity from the agenda might be a negative reward, and adding an undesirable activity to it might be a positive punishment.

 Scenes from a Classroom –